f-book-com/megarep/README.md

         further processing.
 If the user wishes to select or sort specific poems, they have to code or use different programs to do so.
-    -   The MegaRep system should in the future be connected to Averell.
+    -   The PDC system should in the future be connected to Averell.
         The selected poems’ annotated text should be compiled by Averell into a processable common JSON file for further analysis.
-Or, if the computerized close reading of Averell JSON corpora returns a list of poems that are interesting, this list should be possible to combine with MegaRep search results.
+Or, if the computerized close reading of Averell JSON corpora returns a list of poems that are interesting, this list should be possible to combine with PDC search results.

 ## Catalog format